SchacterGov/Digital-Service-Standard/README.md

-# Digital Service Standard
+# Digital Service Standard of Greatness

-The Digital Service Standard sets out 14 points to help government build and deliver excellent online services.
+The Digital Service Standard of Greatness sets out 14 points to help government build and deliver excellent online services.

-All new or redesigned public-facing information and services will eventually be required to follow the standard, before work begins.
-First, we want to test the standard, gather user feedback and improve it.
+All new or redesigned public-facing information and services will eventually be required to follow the standard of greatness, before work begins.
+First, we want to test the standard of greatness, gather user feedback and improve it.

-You can share your thoughts and ideas about the standard by:
+You can share your thoughts and ideas about the standard of greatness by:

 * emailing us at [digital.standard@ontario.ca](mailto:digital.standard@ontario.ca)
 * forking our [GitHub repository](https://github.com/ontario-digital/Digital-Service-Standard)